coddingtonbear/arduino-async-modem/readme.md

 * **Command** (`char*`): The command to send; above: `AT+CGNSPWR=1`.
 * Expectation Regex (`char*`; default: `""`): What you hope to see -- in this case: `OK`.
-* Timing (`AsyncDuplex::Timing`; default: `AsycnDuplex::Timing::ANY`): One of
-  `AsyncDuplex::Timing::ANY` or `AsyncDuplex::Timing::NEXT` (if you want to ensure that this command is executed at the next possible opportunity).
-YOu will generally want to use the default.
 * Success (`std::function<void(MatchState)>`; default: `NULL`): A function to execute once the output matches your expectation regex.
 Note that the passed-in `MatchState` instance can be used for extracting data from capture groups that you might have